FedTP: Federated Learning by Transformer Personalization: Introduction

-{ Unlike applying simple FedAvg operations on the whole model, the above vanilla personalization mechanism can depict client-specific self-attention layers by local training.
+Unlike applying simple FedAvg operations on the whole model, the above vanilla personalization mechanism can depict client-specific self-attention layers by local training.
 However, since these personalized self-attention layers are learned independently without considering the potential inherent relationships between clients, the obtained personalized self-attention may be sub-optimal.
 Moreover, the personalized self-attention layers are not scalable as they increase linearly with the increase of client numbers.
 Furthermore, the generalization of personalized self-attention to novel clients is limited since the whole self-attention layers must be re-trained.
 Based on this, we designed a novel Transformer-based federated learning framework called Federated Transformer Personalization (FedTP) that uses a \emph{learn-to-personalize} mechanism instead of the above vanilla personalization.
-Specificaaly, a hypernetwork is learned on the server that generates projection matrices in self-attention layers to produce client-wise queries, keys, and values, while the other model parameters are aggregated and shared.} { The \emph{learn-to-personalize} mechanism for self-attention layers through hypernetwork allows us to effectively share parameters across clients and generate personalized self-attention layers by learning a unique embedding vector for each client.} In addition to high accuracy, FedTP is also scalable to the increase of client number and enjoys good generalization capability to novel clients.
+Specifically, a hypernetwork is learned on the server that generates projection matrices in self-attention layers to produce client-wise queries, keys, and values, while the other model parameters are aggregated and shared.
+The \emph{learn-to-personalize} mechanism for self-attention layers through hypernetwork allows us to effectively share parameters across clients and generate personalized self-attention layers by learning a unique embedding vector for each client.
+In addition to high accuracy, FedTP is also scalable to the increase of client number and enjoys good generalization capability to novel clients.
 Our main contributions are summarized as follows: \begin{itemize} \item[1)] We explore the effects of self-attention mechanism in personalized federated learning and we are the first to reveal that FedAvg may have negative impacts on self-attention where data heterogeneity is present.
-Based on this, we propose a novel Transformer-based federated learning framework, namely FedTP, that learns personalized self-attention for each client. \item[2)] { We propose a \emph{learn-to-personalize} mechanism to better exploit clients' cooperations in the personalized layers and improve the scalability and generalization of FedTP.
-In addition, we derive the generalization bounds for FedTP with the \emph{learn-to-personalize} mechanism.} \item[3)] We conducted extensive experiments on three benchmark datasets under different non-IID data settings.
-The experimental results demonstrate that FedTP yields state-of-the-art performance over a wide range of personalized federated learning benchmark methods on both image and language tasks.
-It's worth noting that, FedTP offers a convenient environment for performing federated learning on both image and language tasks with the same network architecture benefiting from the Transformer personalization. \end{itemize}
+Based on this, we propose a novel Transformer-based federated learning framework, namely FedTP, that learns personalized self-attention for each client. \item[2)] We propose a \emph{learn-to-personalize} mechanism to better exploit clients' cooperations in the personalized layers and improve the scalability and generalization of FedTP.
+In addition, we derive the generalization bounds for FedTP with the \emph{learn-to-personalize} mechanism. \item[3)] We conducted extensive experiments on three benchmark datasets under different non-IID data settings.
+The experimental results demonstrate that FedTP yields state-of-the-art performance over a wide range of personalized federated learning benchmark methods on both image and language tasks. \end{itemize}